scottishkilt/WeatherService/README.md

 Regards,
 Paul

 P.s.
-If you'd like more in depth commenting and documentation please let me know, I'm in the middle of a sprint right now so things are a bit hectic and I was more focused on function.
+If you'd like more in depth commenting and documentation please let me know.
+I'm in the middle of a sprint right now so things are a bit hectic and I was more focused on function.